Projects for Preschoolers

 Hopscotch is a classic game that kids of all ages can play.
 It’s a game that encourages counting while practicing coordination and balance and any number of players can play.
-You don’t need much to get a game going either, just some place markers and numbers marked where there hops are.
+You don’t need much to play hopscotch.
+You just need a space to play, game markers and written numbers to mark where each hop is.

 For indoor hopscotch you can use the tiles on the kitchen floor as your game space and electrical tape to put he numbers on the floor.
 Check out the hopscotch fun at DollarStoreCrafts.com